Fictional vs Factual:

 Jesse Helms opposed civil rights.

 Jesse Helms may have opposed the passage of the Civil Rights Bill, but he did not oppose the belief that all citizens deserved to have civil rights.
-As a matter of personal and conservative beliefs, Jesse Helms did not think the federal government should interfere in what he believed were states’ rights issues.
+As a matter of conservative beliefs, Jesse Helms did not think the federal government should interfere in what he believed were states’ rights issues.
 In 2005, Helms wrote:

 I did not advocate segregation, and I did not advocate aggravation.
 By that I mean that I thought it was wrong for people who did not know, and who did not care, about the relationships between neighbors and friends to force their ideas about how communities should work on the people who had built those communities in the first place.
 I believed right would prevail as people followed their consciences.